9001/copyparty/README.md

 * hot-reload of server config (`/?reload=cfg`) only works for volumes, not account passwords
 * listens on the first `-i` interface only (default = 0.0.0.0 = all)
 * login doesn't work on winxp, but anonymous access is ok -- remove all accounts from copyparty config for that to work
+  * win10 onwards does not allow connecting anonymously / without accounts
 * python3 only
 * slow